Consumer Medicine Information

 - herbal medicines such as St John's Wort (Hypericum perforatum)

-- warfarin, a medicine used to thin the blood (anticoagulant) or other medicines known to affect blood coagulation (NSAIDs, aspirin).
+- warfarin, a medicine used to thin the blood (anticoagulant) or other medicines known to affect blood coagulation (such as NSAIDs, aspirin)

 Do not start to take any other medicine unless prescribed or approved by your doctor.